FAQs

 What is the “pre-apprentice” program?

 Pre-apprenticeship offers persons wishing to join the union with no experience the training necessary to work as beginning carpenters.
-There are three pre-apprentice programs:
+There are three pre-apprentice programs in the Chicagoland area:

 How long does an apprenticeship last?

 Most apprenticeships last four years.
 Apprentices attend one week of training every three months as long as they have work hours.
-The exact rate of pay depends on the type of carpentry program that apprentices are enrolled in.
-The standard rate for an apprentice is:
+The exact rate of pay depends on the type of carpentry program and location that apprentices are enrolled in.
+An example of standard rate for an apprentice is:

 Are there application fees for the carpentry apprenticeship program?

 Yes.
-A “NON-REFUNDABLE” Application Processing Fee of $25.00 (Cashier’s Check or Money Order – NO CASH) must be submitted with all applications.
+Most have a “NON-REFUNDABLE” Application Processing Fee (Fee varies by location) which must be submitted with all applications.

 What will this apprenticeship cost me?

-There is an application fee of $25.00 and the purchase of the books needed for your apprenticeship costing approximately $250.00.
+There is an application fee and then the purchase of the books needed for your apprenticeship.
 That is all you will have to pay the training program.
-In fact, you will be paid a stipend during the week that you are attending school.
+In fact, some areas will be pay a stipend during the week that you are attending school.
 It’s a scholarship for you to earn a career without the debt associated with college degrees.